colinfang/InfectionInfo/README.md

     - This makes field tending viable as the patients benefit from resting in a clean room after battle.
     - No longer have to remember to clean the room just before tending.

+## Additional Features

+- Under unfortunate circumstances a pawn gets infected.
+It becomes a race against time in order to survive.
+This mod predicts Hediff severity when a pawn reaches full immunity, and marks the ones that could kill a pawn due to immunity gain not being fast enough.
+Work on other Hediffs e.g. flu as well.

 ## What Does This Mod NOT Do

 - The default mode does not alter game mechanism.